IonutCava/Divide-Framework/README.md

 Next to no programming experience and it shows in the parts of code that survived since then (all the SceneNode and Resource stuff).
 Started with a lot of OOP and "Clean Code" with C++98 and currently developed using as much DoD as possible (basic structs and enums, inheritance mostly for interfaces or restrictions {NonCopyable, NonMovable, etc}) but with C++20 for ease of use (constexpr and concepts over templates, threading and filesystem builtin, lambdas over function pointers etc).

-It got me through learning old school OpenGL (1.x, 2.x), core GL (3.x, 4.x) and some AZDO techniques (indirect rendering, bindless textures, persistently mapped buffers, etc).
+It got me through learning old-school OpenGL (1.x, 2.x), core GL (3.x, 4.x) and some AZDO techniques (indirect rendering, bindless textures, persistently mapped buffers, etc).
 Currently using it to learn Vulkan 1.3 (why would I learn about framebuffers,subpasses and renderpasses now?
 Maybe for mobile, but I don't see myself doing that now, and if I did, I'd learn that as required).

 The reason it's published on GitHub are:
-* so I can store the code somewhere central keep track of changes.
+* so I can store the code somewhere central and keep track of changes.
-* if people do like I do and search for various things (functions, enums, etc) on github, maybe my code can help.
+* if people do as I do and search for various things (functions, enums, etc) on github, maybe my code can help.
 * if anyone is struggling with solving a problem that I already banged my head against, feel free to get inspired by it.

-If you plan to use any parts of this code in a commercial product, couple of things:
+If you plan to use any parts of this code in a commercial product, a couple of things:
-* you sure?
+* Are you sure?
-* please let me know as I'm curios to see where and why and also, I'd highly appreciate it.
+* Please let me know as I'm curios to see where and why and also, I'd highly appreciate it.

 ## Features: